kasi-sj/TrackMe/track-me-backend/README.md

-<h1 align="center" id="title">Activity Tracker Backend</h1>
+<h1 align="center" id="title">TrackMe Backend</h1>

-<p id="description">Activity Tracker Backend is the backend component of the Activity Tracker project.
+<p id="description">TrackMe Backend is the backend component of the TrackMe project.
 It is built with Ruby on Rails and serves as the server-side logic for handling data storage retrieval and processing.</p>